 Some Central American countries hold a Vela celebrating and memorializing the deceased.
 Many countries in Central and South America also celebrate the Day of The Dead, which originated in Mexico.
 It is a combination of Aztec rituals with Catholicism.
 It marks the lives of the deceased with the food, drinks, and activities the person enjoyed.
 Family members clean gravesites and hold parades and parties.

-Growing up in the U.S., it seemed strange and odd whenever someone mentioned the Day of the Dead.
+Growing up in the U.S., it seemed strange whenever someone mentioned the Day of the Dead.
 However, I had the opportunity to study abroad one summer in Mexico, where I learned much about the Day of the Dead.
 Instead of being something "foreign" and "other," I came to view it as a healthy expression of grieving and the cycle of life.
 And, while we may or may not be ready to celebrate death through a Latino lens if we do not already, creating rituals to remember loved ones helps all grieving people continue to process emotions and learn how to deal with death in healthy and constructive ways.

 Stop and think for a moment about how your family handled grief when you were growing up.
 Was it healthy?
 Was there openness?
 Was it ignored?
 Were you expected to get over it?
 Ponder for a moment.
 Now, in light of your good or unhealthy past, you need to establish an environment with your kids and grandkids which helps them through the grieving process.
 My husband and I occasionally talk with our son about our impending old age and death to help him know what to do.